PPP names candidates for NA, PA seats from Punjab

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Pakistan People’s Party (PPP) on Wednesday announced its candidates for the national and provincial assembly seats from central Punjab.
+ISLAMABAD: The Pakistan People’s Party (PPP) Wednesday announced its candidates for national and provincial assembly seats from Central Punjab.

-The PPP has fielded former prime minister Raja Pervez Ashraf from NA-58 Gujar Khan-Rawalpindi and his younger brother Raja Imran Ashraf from NA-54 Islamabad, while his son Khurram Pervez Ashraf on a provincial seat from Gujar Khan.

 In NA-114 Jhang, the party has fielded Syed Faisal Saleh Hayat as its candidate for the forthcoming election.
 Mohammad Afzal Khokhar will contest the polls from NA-52 Islamabad.
 Fakhar Umar Laleka will contest the election from NA-86 Mandi Bahauddin, whereas Asif Bashir Bhaagat will be running for NA-85 seat.

-ISLAMABAD: The Pakistan People’s Party (PPP) on Wednesday announced its candidates for the national and provincial assembly seats from central Punjab.
+ISLAMABAD: The Pakistan People’s Party (PPP) Wednesday announced its candidates for national and provincial assembly seats from Central Punjab.

-The PPP has fielded former prime minister Raja Pervez Ashraf from NA-58 Gujar Khan-Rawalpindi and his younger brother Raja Imran Ashraf from NA-54 Islamabad, while his son Khurram Pervez Ashraf on a provincial seat from Gujar Khan.

 In NA-114 Jhang, the party has fielded Syed Faisal Saleh Hayat as its candidate for the forthcoming election.
 Mohammad Afzal Khokhar will contest the polls from NA-52 Islamabad.
 Fakhar Umar Laleka will contest the election from NA-86 Mandi Bahauddin, whereas Asif Bashir Bhaagat will be running for NA-85 seat.